Snowwden-gpu/HRMS-ALIGNA/README.md

 Credentials are for demo/testing purposes only
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Note: Only one HR account exists in the system.
+**Note** : Only one HR account exists in the system.
 All other users are Employees.